DDMAL/tripoli/docs/api.rst

 Main Validator
 --------------
-The ``IIIFValidator`` is responsible for storing all settings and references to IIIF resource validators.
-If you are only using tripoli to debug your own manifest creation algorithms, it should be the only class you need to know about.
+The ``IIIFValidator`` is the root validator, responsible for storing all settings and references to IIIF resource validators.
+If you are only using Tripoli to debug your own manifest creation algorithms, it should be the only class you need to know about.

 .. module:: tripoli